micaelafmartino/traffic-analyzer-poc/README.md

-# traffic-analyzer-poc
-Simple shortest path analyzer for a fictitious City's traffic network
+Simple shortest path analyzer for a fictitious City's traffic network.
+More details can be found [here](dist/instructions.md).